techie-joe/techie-joe/memory.md

 - Short-term Goal for MMP: Launch a Minimum Viable Product (MVP) and generate USD $500/month (~ RM2,350).
 - Long-term Goal for MMP: Build profitable web applications or SaaS products and become fully independent (go full indie).

-## Has two tools to support the MMP project:
+## Supporting tools

-ChatGPT should use these tools accordingly when asked.
+Use these tools as needed:
-Has defined how the **Demand Radar** tool works, using the **Demand Scoring System (DSS)**:

-1. **"Demand Radar"**
-   - Purpose: Surface real-world product opportunities, mine ideas, and suggest products.
+1. Demand Radar – Identify real-world product opportunities, generate ideas, and suggest products using the Demand Scoring System (DSS).

-2. **"MMP Tracker"**
-   - Purpose: Store a list of validated ideas, track progress, and keep notes on each idea.
+2. MMP Tracker – Record validated ideas, track progress, and store notes.
+Flexible format; currently empty.
-   - Formatting: Currently unspecified, open to suggestion.
-   - Status: Currently empty, still in brainstorming phase.

-## When using **"Demand Radar"**, all ideas must include:
+Instructions for you:
+- Choose the most relevant tool for each task.
+- Only store actionable or validated ideas in MMP Tracker.
+- Suggest structure for MMP Tracker if needed.

+## Demand Scoring System (DSS)

+For each idea, include:

-1. **Source/Context** – Origin of the idea (e.g. post, forum, user pain point, survey, etc.) for traceability and proof of demand.
+1. Source / Context – Where the idea came from (post, forum, survey, etc.)
+2. Perspective - Identify user's pain points, trends or urge to buy.
-2. **Ease to Build** – Score 0–9 based on how quickly and easily user can build it solo using existing stack and skills.
+3. Ease to Build (0–9) – How quickly it can be built solo with current skills.
-3. **Clear Monetization** – Score 0–9 based on whether users are paying for similar tools or if there is an obvious revenue path.
-4. **Proof of Demand** – Score 0–9 based on whether real users are publicly asking for, searching for, or paying for similar solutions.
+4. Monetization (0–9) – Clear way to make money or if users already pay for similar tools.
+5. Proof of Demand (0–9) – Users actively searching, asking, or paying for this.
-5. **Competition and Market Saturation** – Score 0–9 based on how crowded the market is and whether there's room for a newcomer.
+6. Competition (0–9) – Market crowdedness and room for a newcomer.

-Formatting: Use list or table depending on clarity.
+Format: List or table

-**Total Score (0–9) determines action:**
+Scoring guide:
-- 9 = In favor.
-Work on it.
+9 = Strong,
-- 7–8 = Strong candidate.
+7–8 = Favourite,
-- 5–6 = Needs validation or better framing.
+5–6 = Considerable,
-- <5 = Skip unless there's a contrarian edge.
+3-5 = Revalidate,
+<3 = Skip.